 Given that you've lived with them for almost two decades and they've seen you naked for a good part of that time, there probably isn't a lot about you that will deeply embarrass your parents.
-Still, there's probably a couple of things you'd rather not do in front of them – having sex, watching porn or doing drugs comes to mind.
+Still, there's probably a couple of things you'd rather not do in front of them—having sex, watching porn, or doing drugs are a few things that come to mind.
 And yet, some have no problem with snorting a few lines or popping a pill with the people who gave them life.

 So what's that like?
-I spoke to three people who semi-regularly get high with their parents to find out.
+I spoke to three people who got high with their parents to find out.

 Robin, 21, Occasionally does cocaine with his father

 VICE: What did your parents tell you about drugs when you were younger?